kobe1104/Corgi-gram/README.md

 # Corgigram

 Corgigram is an evolutionary social media design for corgis.
-Corgigram has Ruby on Rails as backend and uses the latest technology of React Redux to serve frontend interactions.
+Corgigram has Ruby on Rails as backend and it uses the latest technology of React Redux to serve the frontend interactions.

 [Corgigram live][heroku]